 3. Stirring the Rice: One of the cardinal rules of making Spanish rice is to avoid stirring it once it starts to simmer.
 Stirring disrupts the formation of socarrat, the prized caramelized crust at the bottom of the pan that adds depth of flavor and texture to the dish.

-4. Inadequate Resting Time: After the rice is cooked, it’s crucial to let it rest for a few minutes.
+4. Inadequate Resting Time: After the rice is cooked, it’s crucial to rest for a few minutes.
 This allows the flavors to meld and the texture to settle.
 Skipping this step may result in slightly mushy or unevenly textured rice.

 By understanding and avoiding these common mistakes, you’ll be well on your way to mastering the art of preparing authentic Spanish rice.